Login

 5. Use Case for Viber Messages

-The process of configuration setting is similar to the one for SMS.
+The configuration setting process is similar to the one for SMS.
 Define the data to be displayed in the Viber message.
 In contrast to SMS, a Viber message allows up to 1,000 symbols.
 It can display images and buttons with embedded links.

 In such a case, the request body looks as follows: